aymanalareqi/filament-translatable-fields/README.md

 ### Good to know

-This package will substitute the original field with a `Filament\Forms\Components\Tabs` component.
+This package will substitute the original field with a `Filament\Schemas\Components\Tabs` component.
 This component will render the original field for each locale.

 All chained methods you add before calling `->translatable()` will be applied to the original field.
-All chained methods you add after calling `->translatable()` will be applied to the `Filament\Forms\Components\Tabs` component.
+All chained methods you add after calling `->translatable()` will be applied to the `Filament\Schemas\Components\Tabs` component.

+## Filament v4 Changes

+This version has been updated for Filament v4 with the following changes:

+- **Unified Schema Components**: All Tab components now use the unified `Filament\Schemas\Components\Tabs\Tab` namespace
+- **Updated Dependencies**: Requires Filament v4.0+ and PHP 8.2+
+- **Beta Stability**: Requires `minimum-stability: beta` in composer.json due to Filament v4 beta status
+- **Enhanced Testing**: Includes comprehensive test suite for v4 compatibility

+## Migration from v3

+If you're upgrading from the Filament v3 version of this package:

+1. Update your `composer.json` minimum stability to `beta`
+2. Update the package: `composer update alareqi/filament-translatable-fields`
+3. No code changes are required - the API remains the same

 ## Changelog